-Rochester’s new fire house estimated cost over $19 million
+Rochester’s new fire station estimated cost over $19 million

-The new fire house will include new training spaces, a dedicated fitness center, ventilation systems to reduce exposure to cancerous chemicals and updated equipment.
+The new fire station will include new training spaces, a dedicated fitness center, ventilation systems to reduce exposure to cancerous chemicals and updated equipment.

 “There's no doubt there is a need for the fire service to have a facility that meets today's demand,” said Select Board Chair Adam Murphy.

-The current fire station is outdated and poses health risks due to poor ventilation.
-Additionally, the structure lacks proper decontamination bays, EMS storage and training spaces.
-The facility also does not meet ADA standards.
+Built in 1883, the current fire station is outdated and poses health risks due to poor ventilation.
+Additionally, the structure lacks proper decontamination bays, Emergency Medical Services storage and training spaces.
+The facility also does not meet Americans with Disabilities Act standards.

 Building Committee chair Arnie Johnson said, “It's a safety hazard.
 Whether you look at it now or you look at it four years from now, it's a safety hazard.”

-Due to unstable underground conditions, between $300,000 to $600,000 will be needed to make the proposed plot at 65 Pine Street developable.
-65 Pine Street is currently where the Rochester Fair Grounds are located.
+Due to unstable underground conditions, between $300,000 to $600,000 will be needed to make the proposed plot at 65 Pine St. developable.
 These costs ensure the fire station's longevity and that it is earthquake proof.

 The Committee is concerned about clearly and accurately presenting the necessity of a new building to the public including what the operational costs will be after the facility is built.